© Getty Images

 Kanye "Ye" West

-- West's empire has gone up in flames due to his spate of controversial and offensive comments.
+- West's empire went up in flames in 2022 due to his spate of controversial and offensive comments.
 After showing up to a fashion show wearing a shirt that said 'White Lives Matter,' Ye went on to make anti-Semitic threats on Twitter which had a disastrous fallout.
 The rapper has been dropped by his talent agency and his brand deals with the likes of Adidas and Balenciaga have been axed.
 While his collaboration with Gap was already confirmed to have ended in September following a breakdown in their working relationship, the retailer was still selling Yeezy products.
-However, they have since spoken out against Ye and confirmed that they are removing all remaining Yeezy products from their stores.
-They have also shut down the website YeezyGap.com.
+However, they later spoke out against Ye and confirmed that they were removing all remaining Yeezy products from their stores.
+They also shut down the website YeezyGap.com.
 In a statement, Gap declared, "Antisemitism, racism and hate in any form are inexcusable and not tolerated in accordance with our values.
 On behalf of our customers, employees and shareholders, we are partnering with organizations that combat hate and discrimination."

 © Getty Images/Shutterstock